skycoin/skywire-testnet/docs/api/ManagerAPI.md

-# Skywire Manager API Documentation
+v# Skywire Manager API Documentation
 **Note: This document is a work in progress**

 The following describes the Web API for the Skywire Manager (`manager`) application.
 You will need access to a running instance this application in order to utilise the APIs.